Thank you for reading our post, please rate this article at the end.

 The campgrounds are beautifully kept and have clean bathrooms, running water spigots, and electricity hook-ups—everything you need for a comfortable stay.

-The only thing missing for RVs is dumping locations, but those can be found just outside the campgrounds.
+The only thing missing for RVs is access to dumping locations, but these can typically be found just outside the campgrounds.

 12. Mountain Oak Campground

 Although the campground is small, it does have one loop.
-The ground is covered in trees and pine needles, so there isn’t much privacy since the trees don’t block out the side view.
-However, there is a lot of shade because of how dense the foliage is.
+The ground is covered in trees and pine needles, so there isn’t much privacy, as the trees don’t block the side view.
+However, there is a lot of shade due to the dense foliage.

 If you’re interested in fishing, canoeing, or kayaking, Jackson Lake is the perfect spot—it’s only a short walk from the grounds.